stefanvstein/stonehorse.candy/README.md

 }
 ```

-Since range would continue forever we can limit the iterators produced using take.
+Since rangeFrom would continue forever we can limit the iterators produced using take.

 ```java
 println(list(take(4, rangeFrom(1))));